divyanair91/opencitylabs/README.md

 # opencitylabs
-Resume + IPython Notebook of Basic Project
+Resume + IPython Notebook of Basic Project for conversation with Matt on 2/20.